 Watering regularly is crucial to help your tree survive its first 3 – 5 years in its new home.
 Deep water your trees twice a week with 5 gallons of water.
 In the second year, water once a week with 10 to 15 gallons of water, and in the second year, water every two weeks.
 Then water deeply once a month as tree grows, in the summer and any months that there is no significant precipitation.

 During the first two years, leave lower branches on your young trees to encourage growth.
 After two years, you can begin shaping your tree for healthy structure.
 Do not remove more than 25% of the tree’s live branches in one year, and make sure there is always one central leader to encourage good structural growth.
-For more detailed information on tree pruning, check out the Arbor Day Foundation’s Tree Pruning Guide.
+For more detailed information on young tree pruning, check out the Arbor Day Foundation’s Young Tree Pruning Guide, 2 pages.
 Remember, never “top” your tree!